yujhe/gphotos-cdp/README.md

 Usage of ./bin/gphotos-cdp:
   -album string
-        ID of album to download, has no effect if lastdone file is found or if -start contains full URL -album-type string
+        ID of album to download
-        type of album to download (as seen in URL), has no effect if lastdone file is found or if -start contains full URL (default "album")
+  -album-type string
-  -batch-size int
+        type of album to download (as seen in URL) -batch-size int
         number of photos to download in one batch -chrome-exec-path string